Diatribe of a Mad Housewife: Critical reception

-DVDMG commented that the episode over-explained a decent joke – about Moby-Dick – making it lose its funniness.
+DVD Movie Guide commented that the episode over-explained a decent joke – about Moby-Dick – making it lose its funniness.
 The site added that "'Diatribe' takes two lackluster premises to combine into a forgettable show".
 In 2009, The A.V.
 Club included the episode in its list of "10 Simpsons episodes from the past 5 seasons that stand among the series’ best."
-The article commended Robin J. Stein's writing as well as Pynchon's and the Olson twins' cameos while pointing out the episode "travels a well-worn path in the Simpsons story arc."
+The article commended Robin J. Stein's writing as well as Pynchon's and the Olsen twins' cameos while pointing out the episode "travels a well-worn path in the Simpsons story arc."